EddieStn/hangman/README.md

 # Testing

-Testing for this project has been done manually and thoroughly by me and some people that I asked to try it out, trying to break the code in every possible way, but failed.
-All feedback received was positive and no errors encountered when playing, other than not guessing the word :).
-However, it does not work on mobile.
+### Testing for this project has been done manually and thoroughly by me and some people that I asked to try it out, trying to break the code in every possible way, but failed.

+### All feedback received was positive and no errors encountered when playing, other than not guessing the word :).

+### To play on mobile, you need to choose desktop mode in the browser.

 ## Code validation